jlpteaching/comparch/modules/gem5/_posts/2000-05-01-assignment4.md

 ## Administrivia

 You should submit your report in pairs.
 Make sure to start early and post any questions you might have on Piazza.
-The standard late assignemt policy applies.
+The standard late assignment policy applies.

-Use [classroom: assignment 4](https://classroom.github.com/a/u2u6tuD8) to create an assignment.
+Use [classroom: assignment 4](https://classroom.github.com/a/5M7Fra0n) to create an assignment.
 You will be asked to **join**/**create** an assignment.
 If your teammate has already created an assignment, please **join** their assignment instead of creating one assignment.
 Otherwise, **create** your assignment and ask your teammate to **join** the assignment.

 ## Introduction

 In this assignment, you'll be investigating the performance impacts of different cache architectures and different algorithm designs on matrix multiplication.
 The goals of this assignment are:

-- Show how algorithms have different behaviors as the microarchitecture changes.
+- Show how algorithms have different behaviors as the micro-architecture changes.
-- Show how changing the algorithm can change performance on the *same* microarchitecture.
+- Show how changing the algorithm can change performance on the *same* micro-architecture.
 - Improve your understanding of cache architectures.

 ## Workload